krzysztofslusarski/krzysztofslusarski.github.io/_posts/2022-12-09-async-manual.md

 - ```~3000ms```
 - ```~4500ms```

-After we executed script above we have three JFR files in ```/tmp``` directory.
+After we executed the script above we have three JFR files in ```/tmp``` directory.
 When we load all three files together to my viewer and check the _Correlation ID stats_ section, we can see:

 ![alt text](/assets/async-demos/context-1.png "context-1")

 So we have similar times from our JFR files.
 Looking good.
 Let's filter all the samples by context ID.
-I's called _Correlation ID filter_ in my viewer, let's put a value ```-3264552494855344825``` which took ```4650ms``` according to records in the JFR.
-Let's also add additional _filename level_.
+It's called a _Correlation ID filter_ in my viewer, let's put a value ```-3264552494855344825``` which took ```4650ms``` according to records in the JFR.
+Let's also add an additional _filename level_.
 Filename is correlated to application name.
 Here comes the flame graph: ([HTML](/assets/async-demos/context-1.html){:target="_blank"})

 ![alt text](/assets/async-demos/context-2.png "flames")

-All three application on the same flame graph.
+All three applications are on the same flame graph.
 This is beautiful.
 Just a reminder: it's not a whole application, it's a **single request** presented here.
-I highlighted the ```slowPath()``` method executed in second and third app, which causes higher latency.
-You can play with HTML flame graph by your own to see what is happening there, or you can just jump into the code.
+I highlighted the ```slowPath()``` method executed in the second and third app, which causes higher latency.
+You can play with HTML flame graph on your own to see what is happening there, or you can just jump into the code.
 I would like to focus on what context ID functionality gives us.
 Because, there is more.
-We've already added additional _filename level_.
+We've already added an additional _filename level_.
 We can also add timestamps as another level.
 Let's do that.
 I will present you only the bottom of the graph, since that's what is important here: ([HTML](/assets/async-demos/context-2.html){:target="_blank"})

 ![alt text](/assets/async-demos/context-3.png "flames")

-The article image resolution may look unclear, you can check [HTML](/assets/async-demos/context-2.html){:target="_blank"}
+The article image resolution may look unclear, you can check the [HTML](/assets/async-demos/context-2.html){:target="_blank"}
 version for clarity.
 In the bottom you can see five brown rectangles.
 Those are timestamps trimmed to seconds.
 So basically from left to right we can see what was happening to our request second by second.
 Let's highlight when the second application was running during that request: